 Second edition.
-Engraved map, on four sheets joined, dissected and mounted on linen, original handcoloured in outline, subscribers coats-of-arms to left and right margin, housed in slipcase.
+Engraved map, on four sheets joined, dissected and mounted on linen, original hand-coloured in outline, subscribers coats-of-arms to left and right margin, folding into original marbled paper slipcase, rubbed.

-READING AND ITS ENVIRONS
+READING AND IT'S ENVIRONS

 A Topographical Map of the Town of Reading & the Country, adjacent to the Extent of Ten Miles; Describing the Main and Cross Roads; also the Seats and Parks of the Nobility and Gentry; The Towns, Parishes, Hamlets, Tithings, Villages, Farms, Rivers, Brooks, Woods, Hills, Valleys, Heaths, Commons, and every remarkable Place within the Survey: Taken by Thos.
 Pride Land-Surveyor.
 To the Right Honourable William Lord Craven, Lord Lieutenant and Custos Rotulorum, &c., &c. of the County of Berks, This Map is Inscribed by his Lordship's most Obedient Servant Thomas Pride.